Batik Air Review: Kuala Lumpur to Perth (2025)

 Our Batik Air flight departed from the main Terminal 1 (KLIA1) at Kuala Lumpur Airport.

 We arrived at the airport 2 hours before our 8.35 am departure.
-Having checked in online, we were able to join the shorter dedicated baggage drop queue which saved us time.
+Having checked in online, we were able to join the shorter dedicated baggage drop queue, which saved us time.

 The normal economy check-in line was at least double the size and moving slowly.
 I recommend checking in online beforehand to save time.
 You can also choose your seat for free this way, instead of waiting to be randomly allocated a seat at the airport.